srinivas-kamath/wordpress-swarm/ephemeral-storage/swarm-mode/readme.md

-To setup the containers to run in swarm mode; we will need to make some configurations prior to running the "docker service" commands like creating secrets and clearing out the trail of the procedure in this scenario :-
+To setup the containers to run in swarm mode; we will need to make some configurations prior to running the "docker service" commands, like creating secrets and clearing out the trail of the procedure in this scenario :-

+The Best place to test this out ---> https://labs.play-with-docker.com/

 The Steps :-